Designing multifunctional waste separation units

-The upper-story houses in Valby Have are in dire need of new recycling bins that enable waste separation in the different compartments, as mandated by the Copenhagen Municipality.
-Valby Have is one out of 3 testing areas in Copenhagen that was developed to investigate the advantages and challenges with creating multifunctional solutions in public spaces.
+The upper-story houses in Valby Have were in dire need of new recycling bins that enable waste separation in the different compartments, as mandated by the Copenhagen Municipality.
+Valby Have was one out of 3 testing areas in Copenhagen that was developed to investigate the advantages and challenges of creating multifunctional solutions in public spaces.
 The project presented both challenges and opportunities; a challenge because simply increasing the number of recycling bins was spatially not possible, but an opportunity because it would not only respond to the recycling needs but also enhance the public realm of the neighborhood.

 Activating local knowledge

 In order to create a sustainable solution, we collaborated with the inhabitants, including them in the concept-development and design processes.
 The new design could only be successful if we incorporated community members’ local knowledge and ideas.
 The project started with a workshop, where we invited people from all ages to share their ideas and visions.
 Using the idea-generating board game, arki_nopoly, we gathered numerous data and insight.
 Furthermore the children were invited to make small art pieces out of waste – a way to ‘turn trash into gold’.
 In addition to the actual workshop we also used various digital tools, such as our collage app, CoCityApp, and surveys to enable more participation.

 After the event we analyzed the data, presenting inhabitants with 7 designs at the second event, where they brainstormed further on various design solutions.
 To demonstrate the designs more clearly we made different prototypes that activated the space and provided a better spatial understanding.
 The overall purpose of the second event was to test the different ideas before reaching a final design.
 During the event inhabitants voted and gave feedback on the design schemes.